AlexanderHMagno/framework-ts/README.txt

 24)Read the input value and update the name of the user
 25) Check if the ts -init has been created an enacted the Strict Null Check system

+Pending Task

+26) Add a save button an store the Model
+27) Reusable View Logic (The first part is to create an specific view that works) now abstract the methods of this class (using composition or inheritance create a View class abstract because we do no need to instantiate this )
+28) Remember to extract everything to the View Abstract class and from there extends to the specific model
+29) The view model should have a Generic that points to the class type and the expected Properties
+30) Now remember that one of the SOLID principles is to create classes with single responsabilities and we can create multiple classNames to accomplish this, so with the help of the Generic View class, create 3 new classes that extends VIEW UserEdit, UserShow and USERFORM
+	- UserEdit will be the wrapper
+	- UserShow responsability is to show the content and render
+	- UserForm will be responsable of managing actions on the data.